Elon Musk and Most Taxpayers Don't Like What's in Trump's 'Big Beautiful Bill'

 - Creates New Child Savings Accounts: Establishes tax-deferred “Trump Savings Accounts” for newborns.

 - Increases the Federal Deficit and Raises Debt Limit: Projected to add trillions to the federal deficit over a decade, according to nonpartisan budget estimates.
-The bill would also raise the debt limit to either $ 4 or $ 5 trillion.
+The bill would also raise the debt limit to either $4 or $5 trillion.

-The Congressional Budget Office (CBO) expects Trump’s “One Big Beautiful Bill” would reduce revenues by about $4.5 trillion, add nearly $3.3 trillion to the federal deficit over the next ten years, and cut spending by an estimated $1.2 trillion.
+The Congressional Budget Office (CBO) expects Trump’s “One Big Beautiful Bill” will reduce revenues by about $4.5 trillion, add nearly $3.3 trillion to the federal deficit over the next ten years, and cut spending by an estimated $1.2 trillion.

 It’s worth noting that several other Republican senators — including Susan Collins of Maine, Josh Hawley of Missouri, Rand Paul of Kentucky, Ron Johnson of Wisconsin, Jim Justice of West Virginia, and Lisa Murkowski of Alaska — also expressed some concerns regarding the Medicaid cuts in the Senate version of Trump’s big bill.

-Trump tax bill: Who benefits?
+Trump tax bill signed into law: Who benefits?

 On paper, the bill offers some short-term relief for middle-class taxpayers.